thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 Security Considerations {#sec-cons}
 =======================

-An on-path active attacker could try and modify an existing {{&foo}}, insert a new {{&foo}} in an existing session, or alter the result of negotiation in order to add or remove arbitrary {{&foo}}s.
+An on-path active attacker could try and modify an existing {{&foo}}, insert a new {{&foo}} in an existing session, or alter the result of the negotiation in order to add or remove arbitrary {{&foo}}s.
 Given the security properties of TLS, none of the above can succeed without being fatally noticed by the endpoints.

 A passive on-path attacker could potentially extrapolate useful knowledge about endpoints from the information encoded in a {{&foo}} (see also {{priv-cons}}).